oracle-livelabs/apex/approvals-component/4-update-table-task.md

 7. **Under Participants** section, click **Add Row**.

-    - For Participant Type - Select Potential Owner
+    - For Participant Type: Select **Potential Owner**

-    - For Value Type - Select SQL Query
+    - For Value Type: Select **SQL Query**

-    - For Value -  Copy the code below and  paste it into the code editor:
+    - For Value: Copy the code below and  paste it into the code editor:

     ```
     <copy>